crguezl/gh-edu-browse/README.md

 ## Installation

 ```
-gh extension install crguezl/gh-org-browse-repo
+gh edu install crguezl/gh-edu-browse
+Installing crguezl/gh-edu-browse ...
+Plugin installed in system
+Setting up configuration...
+crguezl/gh-edu-browse installed as browse
 ```

 ## Usage

 ```
+gh edu browse -h
 Usage: gh org-browse-repo [options]

 Open tabs in your browser for all the matching repos inside the org

 Options:
   -V, --version             output the version number
-  -C, --commit           open the commits page
+  -C, --commit              open the commit activity pages
   -S, --search <query>      search <query> using GitHub Search API.
-A dot '.' refers to all the repos
+A dot '.'
+                            refers to all the repos
   -d, --dryrun              shows the repos that will be open
   -P, --pause <number>      pause <number> of open tabs (default: 20)
   -r, --regexp <regexp>     filter <query> results using <regexp>
+  -v, --dontmatch <regexp>  filter <query> results not matching <regexp>
   -o --org <org>            set default organization or user
   -h, --help                display help for command

   - You can set the default organization through the GITHUB_ORG environment variable
   - If the org is not specified and you issue the command inside a repo the org of that repo will be used
   - Additional options will be passed to "gh browse":
       -b, --branch string            Select another branch by passing in the branch name
       -c, --commit                   Open the last commit